jiumao2/PhyWaveformPlugin/README.md

 * Click Menubar -> View -> Add PSTHView
 * Click the menu bar to set the events, t_pre, t_post and bin width.
 *Note*: This plugin is only for certain BlackRock recordings.

+### Correlation View
+* The correlation between clusters.
+High correlation implys that one of the two clusters is misclassified by Kilosort and should be removed.
+* Click Menubar -> View -> Add CorrelationView
+* Click the menu bar to set the events, t_pre, t_post and bin width.
+* `Ctrl + Click` to select the point and the corresponding clusters will be selected in `ClusterView`.

+### Similarity View
+* The similarity between clusters.
+High similarity implys that the two clusters are similar and should be merged.
+* Click Menubar -> View -> Add CorrelationView
+* Click the menu bar to set the events, t_pre, t_post and bin width.
+* `Ctrl + Click` to select the point and the corresponding clusters will be selected in `ClusterView`.

 #### How to use PSTH View for any recordings?
 * You should create `events.csv` and `event_labels.csv` in the data directory.